Psycho III: Cast

+Production

+Filming

+Principal photography of Psycho III took place between June 28, 1985, and September 10, 1985.
+Anthony Perkins, who took on the role of director for the first time, commented: "I liked how wild the script was, and how tight it was at the same time.
+It's the perfect blend of the reasonable and the unreasonable.
+I've always been looking for a project to direct with which I have an affinity with the subject and characters.
+I felt this would be a good script for an unknowing director to take on because the scenes were so well written, they directed themselves."

 Music

 Carter Burwell was approached by Perkins to compose the score to the film, since Perkins had enjoyed Burwell's work on Blood Simple.
 Perkins stated that he wanted to take the score in a more contemporary direction than Jerry Goldsmith had for his more traditional score for Psycho II.
 Burwell flew to Los Angeles and recorded the score largely on a Synclavier electronic music station, augmented by women's and boys' choirs as well as percussion by Steve Forman.

-After Universal suggested the film contain some pop songs so that the film could be marketable to the MTV generation, Burwell composed and performed songs with colleagues Stanton Miranda and Steve Bray.
+After Universal suggested the film contain some pop songs so that the film could be marketable to the MTV Generation, Burwell composed and performed songs with colleagues Stanton Miranda and Steve Bray.
 After Universal claimed the songs weren't sufficiently bankable, Burwell attempted to create a song with Oingo Boingo frontman and then burgeoning film composer Danny Elfman, using sampled strings from Bernard Herrmann's score to the original Psycho.
 This idea was also rejected.

 Universal finally agreed to let Burwell take a motif from the score he'd composed and develop it into an instrumental electronic pop song.
 The song, "Scream of Love"—co-written by jazz saxophonist David Sanborn—was released as a 7" single and a series of dance remixes were commissioned from Arthur Baker and featured on the 12" version.
 MCA also commissioned a music video for the song featuring Burwell, Perkins and a "Hitchcockian woman".
 Perkins introduced the video on MTV as a guest VJ on July 2, 1986.
 The rest of the songs composed by Burwell, Miranda and Bray were used as background music in the film, playing from car stereos and jukeboxes.

-Burwell's score was sampled by the hip hop group Insane Poetry on "Welcome to the Grim Side", the intro to their 1992 debut album Grim Reality, as well as on British musician Aim's 1999 electronica album, Cold Water Music.
+Burwell's score was sampled by the hip hop group Insane Poetry on "Welcome to the Grim Side", the intro to their 1992 debut album Grim Reality, as well as on the title track of British musician Aim's 1999 electronica album, Cold Water Music.

 Release

+Psycho III was originally scheduled to be released on February 14, 1986, on Valentine's Day.
 When the film opened on July 2, 1986, it earned $3.2 million in its opening weekend and went on to gross $14.4 million at the domestic box office, becoming the lowest-grossing theatrical film of the Psycho series.